 Blood & Breath Tests

 Have you been arrested for refusing to take a blood or a breath test?
-New York’s “implied consent” law states that anyone who is suspected of driving while intoxicated must submit to a blood or breath tests if issued by a police officer.
-The laws can penalize someone for refusing.
+New York’s “implied consent” law states that anyone who is suspected of driving while intoxicated must submit to a blood or breath tests if properly requested by a police officer.
+The laws can penalize someone for refusing with a minimum one year license revocation.

 Implied consent laws make the battle of fighting DWI charges that much harder to overcome.
 Refusing the tests do make it difficult for prosecutors to secure a conviction.
 However, the fact that you have refused the tests may still be used against you in trial, as a DWI attorney in the Bronx can explain.